thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 78]

 Updates the name and/or the content of an attachment in the message being composed in the specified tab.
-If the specified attachment is a cloud file attachment and the associated provider failed to update the attachment, the function will throw an ``ExtensionError``.
+If the specified attachment is a cloud file attachment and the associated provider failed to update the attachment, the function will raise an ``ExtensionError``.

 .. api-header::
    :label: Parameters